Green Cards

 When you file for a family green card non-concurrently, an eligible family member petitions for you with Form I-130 and you file Form I-485 at a different time.
 Because you are submitting the forms at different times, this process will take longer than filing concurrently — or submitting your Form I-130 and I-485 at the same time.
 This article outlines the 13 steps of filing for a family green card non-concurrently.

-Read More →What Does USCIS Case Status “Request for Additional Evidence” Mean for My Child Green Card Application?
+Read More →What Does USCIS Case Status “Request for Additional Evidence” Mean for My Sibling Green Card Application?

 Written by Attorney Curtis Lee.